 - Insurance status of the horse

-You do not need to walk your horse constantly or keep him standing.
-There’s simply no truth to the myth that horses twist their intestines by rolling.
+If your horse has colic, you do not need to walk your horse constantly or keep him standing.
+Horses will not twist their intestines by rolling.
 Some hand walking or calmly resting until the veterinarian arrives is all that is needed.

 Also, don’t administer anything by mouth or by injection UNLESS YOUR VETERINARIAN SPECIFICALLY INSTRUCTS YOU TO DO SO.
-Some medications mask signs of colic, potentially making your horse look temporarily more comfortable.
+Some medications mask signs, potentially making your horse look temporarily more comfortable.
 This may complicate the treatment decisions your veterinarian must make during the examination.

 What to Expect When the Veterinarian Comes for Colic